tzhg/my-budget/README.md

 ### Recording savings

-*Savings* refers to non-cash assets, e.g. real estate, savings accounts, pensions, shares, bonds, foreign cash.
+*Savings*, or *investment*, refers to non-cash assets, e.g. real estate, savings accounts, pensions, shares, bonds, foreign cash.
 There is no clear divide between real assets and consumable goods (which are recorded as an expense).
 Expensive goods which retain their value can be considered real assets.